Lighthouses of Guyane (French Guiana)

 east and south and Suriname to the west.
 Now known officially as Guyane, the territory is governed as

 an overseas département of the French Republic.
-Formerly known as the site of the infamous Devil's
+Formerly the site of the infamous Devil's

-Island penal colony, French Guiana has become better known in recent
+Island penal colony, French Guiana has become much better known in recent

 years as the site of the European Space Agency's Spaceport